Spectral minimal partitions of unbounded metric graphs: Infinite graphs and Schrödinger operators

 \subsection{On metric graphs}

-Throughout, we will assume $\Graph = (\VertexSet,\EdgeSet)$ to be a fixed metric graph satisfying Assumption~\ref{ass:main-assumption}; where necessary we will use the formalism of \cite{Mu19} for metric graphs.
-We assume without loss of generality that every edge $e \in \EdgeSet$ may be identified with a compact interval $[0,\ell_e]$; this can always be arranged by inserting dummy vertices as necessary on \textit{a priori} unbounded edges.
-Note we do \emph{not} assume the set of edge lengths $\{\ell_e : e \in \EdgeSet\}$ to be bounded from above, or below away from zero.
-As always for Laplacian and Schrödinger-type operators, the choice of orientation of the edges implicit in their association with an interval will be irrelevant for our purposes.
+Throughout, we will assume $\Graph = (\VertexSet,\EdgeSet)$ to be a fixed metric graph satisfying Assumption~\ref{ass:main-assumption} without further comment.
+Where necessary we will use the formalism of \cite{Mu19} for metric graphs.
+We assume without loss of generality that every edge $e \in \EdgeSet$ may be identified with a compact interval $[0,\ell_e]$; this can always be arranged by inserting degree two (``dummy'') vertices as necessary on \textit{a priori} unbounded edges.
+As always for Schrödinger-type operators, the resulting implicit choice of orientation of the edges will be irrelevant for our purposes.
+We do \emph{not} assume the set of edge lengths $\{\ell_e : e \in \EdgeSet\}$ to be bounded from above, or from below away from zero.

 For any subset $\HGraph$ of $\Graph$, we denote by $\partial\HGraph$ its topological boundary in $\Graph$, which without loss of generality we assume to consist purely of (possibly dummy) vertices of $\Graph$, and by $\overline\HGraph$ its closure.
-Note that, under Assumption~\ref{ass:main-assumption}, all topological ends of the graph (cf.\ \cite{KoMuNi19}) have infinite volume, and thus $\Graph$ is a complete metric space; in particular, any closed subset of $\Graph$ is also a complete metric space for the induced metric.
-In this spirit, we will also, somewhat loosely, refer to any closed subset $\HGraph$ of $\Graph$ with a finite number of connected components as a subgraph, and always assume that subgraphs are closed.
-In this context we denote by $\EdgeSet(\HGraph)$ the corresponding edge set of $\HGraph$ and $\VertexSet(\HGraph) $ the corresponding vertex set of $\HGraph$.
+Since $\Graph$ is a complete metric space, any closed subset of $\Graph$ is also a complete metric space for the induced metric.
+We identify any closed subset $\HGraph$ of $\Graph$ having a finite number of connected components as a \emph{subgraph} of $\Graph$; in particular, for us subgraphs are closed.
+In this context, we denote by $\EdgeSet(\HGraph)$ the corresponding edge set of $\HGraph$ and $\VertexSet(\HGraph) $ the corresponding vertex set of $\HGraph$.

-We call a subset (or subgraph) $\HGraph$ of $\Graph$ \emph{compact} if it is compact as a metric space for the induced metric; assuming $\HGraph$ to be closed and connected, this is well known to be equivalent to $\HGraph$ intersecting a finite number of edges of $\Graph$.
+We call a subgraph $\HGraph$ of $\Graph$ \emph{compact} if it is compact as a metric space for the induced metric.
+For our definition of subgraph, this is equivalent to $\HGraph$ intersecting a finite number of edges of $\Graph$.
 In particular, $\Graph$ is itself compact if and only if it has a finite number of edges, each of finite length; cf.\ \cite[Definition~1.3.4]{BeKu13}.